Skip to main content

 How to increase average order value

-Set a free-shipping threshold above AOV
+Set free shipping above AOV

 Put the minimum 15–30% above current AOV so customers add one more item to qualify.
 The single most reliable AOV lever.